Morning Visit To Buckingham Palace – Fun Day in London

 The Places Where We Go contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases at no extra cost to you when you purchase using one of these Amazon links.
 Read our disclaimer and privacy policy for more information.

-Planning Our Morning Visit To Buckingham Palace
+Planning A Morning Visit To Buckingham Palace

-We wanted to experience the grandeur of Buckingham Palace during our London visit.
 Located in the heart of the city, this magnificent palace has been home to Britain’s royal family since 1837.
 It is a must-see attraction for anyone looking to explore London’s rich history.

 From strolling through the stunning State Rooms and galleries to admiring the impeccably maintained gardens, there’s something for everyone at Buckingham Palace.
 There are several guided tours, and we selected from the available options for our day.
 We were excited to learn about the royal family’s long history and looked forward to admiring the palace’s beautiful architecture.